Coolsugar/zipf-s-law/README.md

-I conducted this experiment in mid 2022 to order to see if we could observe the results of Zipf's Law in a relatively small data sample.
+This project aims at determining if Zipf's Law is applicable for a (relatively small) set of names.

-I procured the data from my school as namelist hardcopies which were then scanned and converted to .txt files using certain applications.
+Data was procured from my school's student namelists.
+Hardcopies were converted to .txt files using AI.

-Due to the significant variation of the spellings of names, much correction had to be done by hand.
-It did not occur to me back then to use an Artificially Intelligent tool for this task.
+Data had to be processed due to the significant variation in the spellings of certain names that recurred.
+Names were also segregated on the basis of sex.
+At the time (2022) AI was not in heavy use and much of this work had to be done manually, assissted with python programs.
+These scripts have been excluded from this repository (I've lost them :D).

-I had to write two scripts to normalise the spellings of names and then one more to sort these games by gender semi automatically.
-I have not included these scripts in this repository.
+The data was processed and plotted.

-The processed data was then plotted and results were consolidated in a .pdf file.
+Results were inconclusive.